ArnavS08/collisionsim/README.md

 ﻿# collisionsim
-Real time velocity application with inelastic collisions and collision counter.
-Momentum not conserved due to frictional dissipation.
+Real time velocity application using a mouse with inelastic collisions and collision counter.
+Momentum isn't conserved due to frictional dissipation.